 Sample questions for each fidelity item are included in this manual.
 A list of sample questions, organized by stakeholder groups, is included in the Supported Employment Fidelity Kit and in Fidelity Tools near the end of this manual.
-Review the list of sample questions before ending each interview to ensure that important topics were covered.
+Reviewers glance over the list of sample questions before ending each interview to ensure that important topics were covered.